kaishx/wfa/README.md

-# An exploration into Pairs Trading 4 decades after its popularization
+# An Exploration into Pairs Trading 4 Decades after its Popularization

 *This is written informally and is intended to be more blog-like so I never make formal references.*